kxprem29/RockPaperScissor/README.md

 # RockPaperScissor
 This project is based on a very popular offline game named "Rock Paper Scissor" itself.
-I have created this project only using HTML, CSS and JavaScript.
+I have created this project using HTML, CSS and JavaScript.